Bankrate Inc. Fair Fund

 FTC v.
 AAFE Products

-The FTC reached a settlement with AAFE Products related to the marketing of cooking gadgets, golf equipment, and other related products and services.
+The Federal Trade Commission (FTC) reached a settlement with AAFE Products related to the marketing of cooking gadgets, golf equipment, and other related products and services.
 According to the FTC, the company claimed that these products were “free” and “risk-free,” but did not tell customers that they would be charged monthly fees if they did not cancel a related subscription service.
 Full refunds totaling $488,629 were mailed to consumers who bought these products.
+All checks have been distributed and are now void.

 AFE